Great to have you here, Rushland Bob, meeting and surpassing all audience expectations every day.

 The real clear politics average of recent national polls has Trump at 23%.

-Ben Carson 16, Fiorina 12, blah, blah, you know the deal.
+Ben Carson, 16, Fiorina, 12, blah, blah, blah.

 This is not a good thing for Trump to say.

-Well, I mean we're just talking about institutions that have been corrupted.
+Well, I mean, we're just talking about institutions that have been corrupted.

-I mean, all the Ruby upholsters have to do, or the or anybody else's pollsters is just show a poll that show Trump's drop five points.
+I mean, all the Rubio pollsters have to do or anybody else's pollsters is just show a poll that shows Trump's dropped five points and then keep going until he's behind somebody.

 I don't know about this.